Peruzal/xamarin-android-guide/docs/navigation.md

 These four represent the most common navigation paradigms in Android applications.
 The specifics for how to implement these can be found in the various links above.

-### Swiping Views

-Check out the [[ViewPager with FragmentPagerAdapter]] cliffnotes for more details of how to add swipe-able views as a form of navigation.
-We can use a [[tab indicator|Sliding-Tabs-with-PagerSlidingTabStrip]] to display tabs on top of a swiping view.

-### Navigation Drawer

-To create a basic navigation drawer that toggles between displaying different fragments, check out the [[Fragment Navigation Drawer]] cliffnotes.
-For more details about creating a custom drawer check out the [Creating a Navigation Drawer](http://developer.android.com/training/implementing-navigation/nav-drawer.html#top) docs.

-### ActionBar Tabs

-Note that **ActionBar Tabs is deprecated** since Android API 21.
-The new way is to use the `TabLayout`.

 ## Stack Based Navigation Navigation with Intents